AVrachimis/django-react-eshop/README.md

 - Integrated the PayPal API
 - Used JWT authentication for users sign in
 - Managed global state using Redux - actions and reducers
+- Used AWS and RDS to store the data in the cloud
 - Implemented from scratch a fully funtional single page online shopping web app